farooqashar/Subtitles/README.md

 - Comment out actual video in loading input video and opening subtitles file row : row 90
 - Uncomment out Preview video without writing frame row : row 102
 - uncomment Loading input video and opening subtitles file row : row 92

+## Toggling Removing Speakers of English or Non-English Text

+To remove speaker for the English text:
+1. uncomment the section `Removing Speaker for English Text`

+To remove speaker for the Non-English text:
+1. uncomment the section `Removing Speaker for Non-English Text`